phillipecardenuto/rsiil/README.md

 **Requirements:**

-To run the notebooks, make sure to install python3.8 and the modules from included in the [requirements.txt](https://github.com/phillipecardenuto/rsiil/blob/main/requirements.txt) .
+To run the notebooks, make sure to install python3.8 and the modules included in the [requirements.txt](https://github.com/phillipecardenuto/rsiil/blob/main/requirements.txt).

 # Recod.ai Scientific Image Integrity Dataset

-Using the implemented library, we created a synthetic dataset dedicated for forensic purpose of scientific images.
+Using the implemented library, we created a synthetic dataset dedicated to forensics purposes and scientific integrity.

 ![rsiid](https://github.com/phillipecardenuto/rsiil/blob/main/.figs/rsiid.jpg)